UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

 If there is an exact match, that module is reported first.
 Of the module shown, also the different versions are reported.

-!!! tip "Do `module load bioinfo-tools` first"

-    When working with modules, do `module load bioinfo-tools` first

 ???- tip "What to do when you cannot find a module"

     Run `module load bioinfo-tools`.